-One doesn't need a degree in psychology to work out why people say lashon hara.
+One doesn't need a degree in psychology to work out why people speak lashon hara.
 We all like to feel good about ourselves.
 That is human nature.
 There are two ways to accomplish this.
 The hard way is to work on ourselves.
 The easy way is to put other people down so that we look relatively better in comparison.
-Ironically, putting other people down actually makes us look worse.
+It's a quick and easy fix.
+But, ironically, putting other people down can actually make us look worse.

-Rav Moshe Feinstein's interpretation of a comment by Rashi teaches us the folly in putting other people down.4 Rashi (Sh'mot 6:26) explains that the Torah sometimes mentions Moshe's name before Aharon's name, and sometimes it mentions Aharon's name before Moshe's name.
-This is in order to tell us that Moshe and Aharon were equal.
+Rav Moshe Feinstein's interpretation of a comment by Rashi teaches us the folly in putting other people down.4 Rashi (Shmot 6:26) explains that the Torah sometimes mentions Moshe's name before Aharon's name, and sometimes it mentions Aharon's name before Moshe's name.
+This is in order to teach us that Moshe and Aharon were equal.
 This comment from Rashi is difficult to understand.
 The Torah itself testifies that Moshe was the greatest prophet that ever lived!
 How could Rashi say that they were equal?
 Rav Moshe Feinstein explains that Moshe and Aharon were equal in that they both fulfilled their potential.
 Hashem does not compare us to other people.
 He only compares us to our own potential.
-Therefore it does not matter how we appear in comparison to other people.
+Therefore, it does not matter how we appear in comparison to other people.
 Rather, we should focus on how we measure up against ourselves.
 Keeping this idea in mind might help to deter us from speaking negatively of other people.